DaleMargel/Web-Survey/Design/Domain.md

 *This means that if object A calls method on object B, then A knows about B or has a way of discovering it.

 ## Domain Object Model
 At this point, a [UML Object Model](https://en.wikipedia.org/wiki/Sequence_diagram) can be easily derived from the sequence diagram.
-It should be technology agnostic.
+Many good tools can do this for you.
+The model should be technology agnostic.
 Apply design patterns to make the model more aligned to the technology you will be using.

 From here:
 - Create initial data model from the object model.